soyart/notes/pages/Go.md

 			- ### Stop the world
 			  logseq.order-list-type:: number
 				- In Go, this means *pausing* all goroutines (i.e. *marking* them as *stopped*)
-				- During the stop, the runtime can safely does its things
+				- During the stop, the runtime can safely does its thing
-				- In `schedinit()` case, there's no goroutines running yet, so the world has never started per se, but `schedinit()` explicitly mark them as stopped nonetheless
+				- In `schedinit()` case, there're no goroutines running yet, so the world has never started per se, but `schedinit()` still explicitly marks them as stopped nonetheless
 					- This is to ensure all the subsystems behave nicely and simple enough to understand
 			- ### `stackinit` (Go stack pool initialization) logseq.order-list-type:: number
-				- Goroutines run on a stack, and this stack becomes stack memory of the goroutine
+				- Goroutines must run on a stack, (the stack becomes stack memory of the goroutine)
 				- Goroutines start with 2KB stacks that grow dynamically
 				- The runtime keeps **pools of pre-allocated stack segments**, *organized by size*, so that creating a new goroutine is fast
 					- The Go stack pool uses a form of [[Fixed size block allocation]] (based heavily on the **TCMalloc (Thread-Caching Malloc)**):